ZieMcd/NameBasedAuthenticationComponent/README.md

         /// <summary>
         /// This class is used by the NameBasedAuthorizeView component
-        /// This Class has two methods, GetRolesForComponent and GetRolesFromRoute
+        /// This class has two methods, GetRolesForComponent and GetRolesFromRoute
         /// both should return a comma delimited list of roles that are allowed to access the component.
         /// If a component name has been passed to the NameBasedAuthorizeView e.g. <NameBasedAuthorizeView ComponentAuthName="AdminComponent"> then
         /// the GetRolesForComponent(string componentName) will be called if no parameter is passed in e.g. just <NameBasedAuthorizeView> then